-In FY2018 Boston Children's welcomed Family Advisors onto six safety committees and nursing governance committees.
+In FY2018 Boston Children's welcomed Family Advisors onto six safety committees and nursing shared governance committees.
 Using the results of data (which may or may not have been shared directly with FAC members) from the sources listed above, the hospital is entirely vested in minimizing/preventing safety events from occurring and recognized that optimal solutions for patients and families can be achieve more efficiently with by integrating the voices and perspectives of family members.
+In FY2019 Family Advisors served as partners to an additional 10 safety committees/HAC groups as a result of the success of our initial partnerships.